 Jesuit High School/Tulane University

-- A 2-handicap prior to his accident, he eventually won his first USBGA National Championship with Henry as his coach in 1975.
-Thereafter, beginning in 1978, Pat and his coach, Gerry Barousse, won the USBGA National Championship 20 consecutive years.
-On two other occasions, Pat won the USBGA National Championship, one of which was with David Clark as his coach, and, most recently in 2005, with his son Patrick at his side.
+A 2-handicap prior to his accident, he eventually won his first USBGA National Championship with Henry as his coach in 1975.
+Beginning in 1978, Browne and his coach, Gerry Barousse, won the USBGA National Championship 20 consecutive years.
+When his win streak was snapped, he wasn’t done as he went on to win two more championships – one with David Clark as his coach, and, most recently in 2005, with his son Patrick at his side.

-- In 1988, the United States Golf Writers Association presented Pat with the Ben Hogan Award in Augusta, Ga., during the Masters.
+In 1988, the United States Golf Writers Association presented Browne with the Ben Hogan Award in Augusta, Ga., during the Masters.
 This award is presented to a golfer who has overcome great adversity.

-- Inducted into the United States Blind Golf Association Hall of Fame in 2008.
-Also a member of the Tulane Athletics Hall of Fame and the Louisiana Sports Hall of Fame.
+Browne was inducted into the United States Blind Golf Association Hall of Fame in 2008.
+He is also a member of the Tulane Athletics Hall of Fame and the Louisiana Sports Hall of Fame.